platformsh/platformsh-docs/docs/src/configuration/routes/https.md

 To be able to provide a valid SSL-certificate, Let's Encrypt needs to make sure that the requester is entitled to receive the SSL-certificate it asked for (usually through the presence of a specific token on the DNS zone of that domain).

-This ownership verification is achieved through the so called "_Challenge_" step.
+This ownership verification is achieved through the so called _Challenge_ step.

 Sometimes, that verification fails which will result in the following error-message:
 `Couldn't complete challenge [HTTP01: pending | DNS01: pending | TLSALPN01: pending]`